Obrabigfish/se-assignment-5-Obrabigfish/README.md

 9. Debugging in VS Code:
    - Outline the steps to set up and start debugging a simple program in VS Code.
 What are some key debugging features available in VS Code?
+*Ensure you have the necessary language extension installed *click the run and debug button

 10. Using Source Control:
     - How can users integrate Git with VS Code for version control?
 Describe the process of initializing a repository, making commits, and pushing changes to GitHub.